Russ Harvey Consulting - Computer and Internet Services

 Site Layout Depends Mostly on CSS

-Current web design (if done correctly) depends very little on the HTML for layout (or for how a particular element looks).
+Current web design (if done correctly) depends very little on the HTML for layout (or for how a particular HTML element looks).

 HTML5 & CSS